shayonj/pg-osc/README.md

 - By design, `pg-osc` doesn't kill any other DDLs being performed.
 It's best to not run any DDLs against the parent table during the operation.
 - Due to the nature of duplicating a table, there needs to be enough space on the disk to support the operation.
 - Index, constraints and sequence names will be altered and lose their original naming.
   - Can be fixed in future releases.
 Feel free to open a feature req.
-- Triggers are not carried over.
-  - Can be fixed in future releases.
-Feel free to open a feature req.
 - Foreign keys are dropped & re-added to referencing tables with a `NOT VALID`.
 A follow on `VALIDATE CONSTRAINT` is run.
   - Ensures that integrity is maintained and re-introducing FKs doesn't acquire additional locks, hence the `NOT VALID`.